dendycodes/FOOD-BASKET/README.md

 Тhe things you need to do to start the project:

-First start the backend server
-/
-/
-/
-/
-/
-/
-Then start the frontend server
 1) git clone git@github.com:denizmemduev/FOOD-BASKET.git
 2) cd project
 3) npm install